Super-Lovers/dev-diary/games/survival/groundead/groundead.md

 <video src="../../../games/survival/groundead/images/actions.mp4" controls="" autoplay="" loop="" style="display: block;"></video>

 Destroying natural resources gives you back materials and buildings cost materials, simple.
-Structures have different properties, like durability or thorns, so that when zombies attack they'd have to go through your defences first.
+Structures have different properties, like durability or thorns, so that when zombies attack they'd have to go through your defenses first.
 It is up to the player which structures he uses and how he uses them around other terrain:

-<video src="../../../games/survival/groundead/images/actions.mp4" controls="" autoplay="" loop="" style="display: block;"></video>
+<video src="../../../games/survival/groundead/images/zombies.mp4" controls="" autoplay="" loop="" style="display: block;"></video>

 The zombies AI is pretty simple as well and just looks for the player if he is close or within sight.
 Zombies also focus on destroying your structures whenever possible, so they prioritize based on which is the closest.
 Those are the main aspects of the game and how they work together.